Expect

 - In addition to traditional co-op, students can apply for an Entrepreneurial Co-op (eCo-op) where they can start a business, or an Innovation Co-op (iCo-op) where they’ll work with peers from various disciplines to create products or services that meet community needs.

-- Economic impact: total annual impact in catchment area is $1.7 billion, which is 5.3% of the region’s GRP or 1 out of every 15 jobs in the region supported by Georgian’s presence (source: Lightcast 2022-23).
+- Economic impact: Total annual impact in catchment area is $1.71 billion, which is 5.3 per cent of the region’s GRP or 1 out of every 15 jobs in the region supported by Georgian’s presence (source: Lightcast 2022-23).
 Learn more.

-- $6.7 million in bursaries, awards and scholarships available each year.
+- More than $4.5 million in bursaries, awards and scholarships available each year.

 - Board of Governors consists of: